Deep Reinforcement Learning

 • Once you have a good transition model, you can generate rollouts, i.e. imaginary trajectories / episodes using the model.

-• You can then feed these trajectories to any model-free algorithm (value-based, policy-gradient) that will learn to maximize the returns.
+• You can then feed these trajectories to any optimizer (classical or model-free RL algorithm) that will learn to maximize the returns.

 \mathcal{J}(\theta) = \mathbb{E}_{\tau}[R(\tau)]